apache/incubator-gluten/README.md

 # How to use OAP: Gazelle-Jni

+### Build the Environment

-There are two ways to build OAP: Gazelle-Jni
+There are two ways to build the env for compiling OAP: Gazelle-Jni
 1. Building by Conda Environment
 2. Building by Yourself

-### Building by Conda (Recommended)
+- ### Building by Conda (Recommended)

 If you already have a working Hadoop Spark Cluster, we provide a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](./docs/OAP-Installation-Guide.md) for more information.

-### Building by yourself
+- ### Building by yourself

-If you prefer to build from the source code on your hand, please follow the steps in [Installation Guide](./docs/GazelleJni.md) to set up your environment.
+If you prefer to build from the source code on your hand, please follow the steps in [Installation Guide](./docs/GazelleJniInstallation.md) to set up your environment.

+### Compile and use Gazelle Jni

+Once your env being successfully deployed, please refer to [Gazelle Jni Usage](./docs/GazelleJniUsage.md) to compile and use Gazelle Jni in Spark.

 ### Notes for Building Gazelle-Jni with Velox